keygate-io/multisignature/.github/ISSUE_TEMPLATE/standard-task-template.md

 ---
-name: Standard task template
+name: Bug template
-about: Feature or task that needs to be completed.
+about: Bug that has been observed.
-title: "[TASK]"
+title: "[BUG]"
-labels: enhancement
+labels: bug
 assignees: ''

 ---

 ## Goal
-[1-2 sentences describing what needs to be accomplished]
+[1-2 sentences describing what needs to be fixed]

-## Acceptance Criteria
+## Steps to Reproduce
 - [ ] Key requirement 1
 - [ ] Key requirement 2
 - [ ] Key requirement 3